01 of 11

 03 of 11

-To make this bathroom more spacious, Lovejoy Designs chose a floating vanity.
+To make this bathroom more spacious, Lovejoy Designs chose a floating vanity in light wood—a classic Scandinavian design element.
 This opens up the area around the sink, and shows off the natural material of the wastebasket.
 It also highlights the beautiful glass tile on the wall.
 A single flowering branch and a minimal piece of floral art add the finishing touch.Continue to 4 of 11 below.

 04 of 11

-If you like minimal decor, the Scandinavian style will deliver.
+If you like minimal decor, the Scandinavian style will always deliver.
 Add a touch of color, as in this bathroom by raumcouture, via Houzz, and you have a beautiful, spacious, yet fun space.
-Note how the glass shower wall defines the shower space yet doesn't cut the bathroom at all.
-Everything seems part of the same harmonious whole, with as small a footprint as possible.Continue to 5 of 11 below.
+Note how the transparent glass shower wall separates the shower space yet doesn't interrupt the lines of the bathroom at all.
+Everything seems part of the same harmonious whole, with the smallest footprint possible.Continue to 5 of 11 below.

 05 of 11